strlngd/product-simulation-anomalies/PLANNING.md

 ## **Visualization**

 Create a 2D top-down view of a store with labelled areas and aisles.
 Utilize simulated data to generate a heatmap of product purchases over an indicated timespan.

+Color Guide:

+- Green: No anomalies
+- Yellow: Up to 2.5% anomalies
+- Orange: Up to 5% anomalies
+- Red: More than 5% anomalies

 Create way to visualize product anomaly with scatter chart.